 — giver and receiver volunteers need to match up themselves.
 Tables need

-to be protected and completely covered with 2 large towels; bring your own or
+to be protected and completely covered with 2 large towels; bring your

 - Large towels: Bring several bath/beach